José Gaspar Rodríguez de Francia: Legacy

 His reputation abroad was negative: Charles Darwin, for one, hoped he would be overthrown, though Thomas Carlyle (himself no friend to democracy) found material to admire even in the publications of Francia's detractors.
 Carlyle wrote in an 1843 essay that "Liberty of private judgement, unless it kept its mouth shut, was at an end in Paraguay", but considered that under the social circumstances this was of little detriment to a "Gaucho population ... not yet fit for constitutional liberty."

 Francia imbued Paraguay with a tradition of autocratic rule that lasted, with only a few breaks, until 1989.
 He is still considered a national hero, with a museum dedicated to his memory in Yaguarón.
 It contains portraits of him and his daughter as well as his sweets box, candlestick and tobacco case.
 Paraguayan author Augusto Roa Bastos wrote an ambivalent depiction of the life of Francia, a novel entitled Yo el Supremo (I, the Supreme).

-The American author Edward Lucas White published his historical work of fiction regarding Francia and Paraguay of the mid-1810s in 1916.
+The American author Edward Lucas White published an historical work of fiction regarding Francia and Paraguay of the mid-1810s in 1916.
 The author reworks some history in a playful fashion.
-For example, he has an almost comedic section (Chapter XX, Gold Combs in Church) where the protagonist helps two friends whose family members were humiliated at the big Cathedral Sunday Mass by being removed for wearing corsets and gold combs in their hair.
-In the next chapter, Service By Edict, Francia forces the Catholic clerics he assembles to hold a third Sunday Mass before noon and give public prominence to the two women, who are allowed their corsets but not their gold hair combs:
+For example, he has an almost comedic section (Chapter XX, "Gold Combs in Church") where the protagonist helps two friends whose family members were humiliated at the big Cathedral Sunday Mass by being removed for wearing corsets and gold combs in their hair.
+In the next chapter, "Service By Edict", Francia forces the Catholic clerics he assembles to hold a third Sunday Mass before noon and give public prominence to the two women, who are allowed their corsets but not their gold hair combs: